marianhlavac/marianhlavac-cz/index.md

 - ### Developer & Project Architect at **FIT CTU**
   - *Jan 2015 -- Aug 2019*
-  - At Faculty of Information Technology I first started as a front-end developer, but as time went on, I was working on some projects on my own, helped designing user interfaces for various faculty applications, or helped to shape the future of faculty website or learning materials system.
+  - At Faculty of Information Technology I first started as a&nbsp;front-end developer, but as time went on, I was working on some projects on my own, helped designing user interfaces for various faculty applications, or helped to shape the future of faculty website or learning materials system.